India's World Cup build-up on shaky ground: Ian Chappell

-An opening attack of Stuart Binny and Bhuvneshwar Kumar, which India utilised at the Gabba in Brisbane on Tuesday, is not going to have the opposition batsmen searching for sleeping pills, writes Ian Chappell
+An opening attack of Stuart Binny, Bhuvneshwar Kumar, which India utilised at the Gabba in Brisbane, is not going to have the opposition batsmen searching for sleeping pills, writes Ian Chappell

 Sydney: India's World Cup defence is looking as shaky as Christchurch in the midst of an earthquake.
 The batting was rocked by England's Stephen Finn at the Gabba (on Tuesday) and he rarely exceeded 135 kph.
 In fact, Finn's lack of genuine pace - the asset that made him stand out as a young bowler - must be concerning the England hierarchy, as he continues to tinker with his action.